boots-edu/textbook/source/text/7-exceptions_code_qual/naming.md

 	}
 }
 ```
-* It’s clear what the class represents
+* It's clear what the class represents
-* It’s clear what toString does
+* It's clear what toString does
-* It’s clear what add does
+* It's clear what add does
-* It’s clear what this is for.
+* It's clear what this is for.

 ## Summary